10 interesting pairs of tsumo that will confuse you — and how to make sense of them

 Religion as a way of life: Reflections on Shona customs While having a conversation with my sister the other day, one thing became quite apparent … Read more

-A simple Shona tutoring venture that wasn’t so simple When I started helping children with Shona around 2019, I have to be honest—I was anxious, … Read more
+When I started helping children learn Shona around 2019, I have to be honest—I was anxious, but I thought it couldn’t be that difficult.
+After … Read more

 In a previous post, I explored the madimikira (idioms) found in the Shona novel Imbwa Nyoro by Renny M. Mumvuma.
 The use of idioms in … Read more